Missing values: sparse inverse covariance estimation and an extension to sparse regression

 Much more promising is to base the inference for $\mu$ and $\Sigma$ (or $K$) in presence of missing values on the observed log-likelihood:

-where $\mu_{obs,i}$ and $\Sigma_{obs,i}$ are the mean and covariance matrix of the observed components of $X$ (i.e. $X_{obs}$) for observation $i$.
+where $\mu_{\mathrm{obs},i}$ and $\Sigma_{\mathrm{obs},i}$ are the mean and covariance matrix of the observed components of $X$ (i.e., $X_{\mathrm{obs}}$) for observation $i$.
 Formally (\ref{eq:observedloglik1}) can be re-written in terms of $K$

-Inference for $\mu$ and $K$ can be based on the log-likelihood (\ref{eq:observedloglik2}) if we assume that the underlying missing-data mechanism is \emph{ignorable}.
-The missing-data mechanism is said to be \emph{ignorable} if the probability that an observation is missing may depend on $\mathbf{x}_{obs}$ but not on $\mathbf{x}_{mis}$ (\emph{Missing at Random}) and if the parameters of the data model and the parameters of the missingness mechanism are \emph{distinct}.
+Inference for $\mu$ and $K$ can be based on the log-likelihood (\ref{eq:observedloglik2}) if we assume that the underlying missing data mechanism is \emph{ignorable}.
+The missing data mechanism is said to be \emph{ignorable} if the probability that an observation is missing may depend on $\mathbf{x}_{\mathrm{obs}}$ but not on $\mathbf{x}_{\mathrm{mis}}$ (\emph{Missing at Random}) and if the parameters of the data model and the parameters of the missingness mechanism are \emph{distinct}.
 For a precise definition see \cite{LittleRubin}.

 Assuming that $p$ is large relative to $n$, we propose for the unknown parameters $(\mu,K)$ the estimator: